indiqusdocs/yntraa/docs/Administration/ServicesManagement/CustomCatalogues/EnablingorDisablingCatalogueItems.md

 3. **Service level** - Services in a Custom Catalogue can be toggled by using the switch to the right of the Service title.
 Services in the Default Services catalogue can be toggled by using the switch on the top of the section.

 :::note
-All changes need to be **published** to reflect on the Apiculus Cloud Console.
+All changes need to be **published** to reflect on the Yntraa cloud platform.
 If a customer is on a resource creation/purchase page at the time of publishing these changes, their purchase will fail.
 :::